-For the second set of experiments, we prepare 22 samples of organic mixtures in varying relative concentrations (please see supplemental material for more detail).
-Methanol and Ethanol were purchased from Merck KGaA and have purity specified by the manufacturer 99.8% and 99.9% by weight respectively.
-Methyl acetate and ethyl acetate were purchased from Sigma Aldrich; the purity of both species is 99.8% by weight.
+For the second set of experiments, we prepare 22 samples of organic mixtures in varying relative concentrations.
+Methanol and ethanol were purchased from Merck KGaA and have purity specified by the manufacturer of 99.8% and 99.9% by weight respectively.
+Methyl acetate and ethyl acetate were purchased from Sigma-Aldrich; the purity of both species is 99.8 % by weight.

 Figure 8.
-The residual signals before (top) and after (middle) adjusting the phase parameters using a median filter with size $m_w \approx 100 \cdot$ FWHM.
-Bottom: The result of applying a wider filter with $m_w \approx 400 \cdot$ FWHM.
+The residual signals before (a) and after (b) adjusting the phase parameters using a median filter with size $m_W \approx 100$ FWHM. (c) The result of applying a wider filter with $m_W \approx 400$ FWHM.

-We use a Mettler Toledo AX205 balance with instrument accuracy of 0.1 mg (provided in the calibration protocol of the manufacturer).
-By means of the accuracy of the laboratory balance and error propagation, the uncertainty of the gravimetrically determined mole fraction was estimated to be $1.29 \cdot 10^{-5}$ mol/mol.
+We use a Mettler Toledo AX205 balance with an instrument accuracy of 0.1 mg (provided in the calibration protocol of the manufacturer).
+By means of the accuracy of the laboratory balance and error propagation, the uncertainty of the gravimetrically determined mole fraction was estimated to be 1.29×10^{-5} mol mol-1.

-In this experiment, the data were acquired on a high-field NMR spectrometer with a 9.4 T vertical superconducting magnet (Ascend 400, console: Avance 3 HD 400, Bruker Biospin, Rheinstetten, Germany), which correspond to a proton Larmor

-275 frequency of 400.13 MHz equipped with a standard probe (BBFO, Bruker Biospin, Rheinstetten, Germany).
-We use proton

-NMR experiments and a simple one-pulse sequence with a pulse angle of $30^{\circ}$ and ${}^{13}$ C inverse gated decoupling.
-For each sample, we collect 20028 points with a dwell time of $250 \,\mu$ s, and repeat the acquisition with 16 scans and a relaxation delay of 30 s.
+In this experiment, the data were acquired on a high-field NMR spectrometer with a 9.4 T vertical superconducting magnet (Ascend 400, console: Avance 3 HD 400, Bruker Biospin, Rheinstetten, Germany), which correspond to a proton Larmor frequency of 400.13 MHz equipped with a standard probe (BBFO, Bruker Biospin, Rheinstetten, Germany).
+We use proton NMR experiments and a simple one-pulse sequence with a pulse angle of 30° and 13 C inverse gated decoupling.
+For each sample, we collect 20028 points with a dwell time of 250 μs and repeat the acquisition with 16 scans and a relaxation delay of 30 s.
 The instrument was tuned and shimmed individually for each sample.
-For processing, the datasets were extended to $2^{16}$ points by zero-filling.
+For processing, the datasets were extended to 2^{16} points by zero-filling.
 The SNR in these datasets was estimated to be $100 - 10^4$ depending on the specific peak considered.

 Additionally, the same samples were measured with two medium-field benchtop spectrometers, Magritek Spinsolve (for the thiamine sample) and Magritek Spinsolve-Carbon (for the organic mixtures).
-These spectrometers operate at a H frequency of 43.13 and 42.63 MHz, respectively.
-In H experiments, we collected $2^{15}$ time points with a dwell time DW = $200 \,\mu$ s.
-The experiments were run with single scans and the pulse angle of $90^{\circ}$ .
+These spectrometers operate at a 1H frequency of 43.13 and 42.63 MHz respectively.
+In 1H experiments, we collected 215 time points with a dwell time DW = 200 μs.
+The experiments were run with single scans and the pulse angle of 90°.
 While collecting the data, both Spinsolve instruments were periodically recalibrated using the standard shimming protocol to ensure the best field homogeneity.

-285 3.2 Data Processing and Quantification
+3.2 Data processing and quantification

-Peak integration and qGSD analysis were carried out with the software Mnova (version 14.0.1, Mestrelab Research, Santiago de Compostela, Spain).
+Peak integration and quantitative global spectrum deconvolution (qGSD) analysis were carried out with the Mnova software (version 14.0.1, Mestrelab Research, Santiago de Compostela, Spain).
 In each case, automatic phase (global, whitening) and baseline (Whittaker smoother or polynomial fit of the third degree) corrections were applied followed by visual inspection and manual adjustment where necessary.
-Integration boundaries for each peak are chosen based on their full width at half-maximum (FWHM) and are set at least $50 \times FWHM$ .
+Integration boundaries for each peak are chosen based on their FWHM and are set to at least $50 \times$ FWHM.
 Quantitative GSD was run with manual range selection and five improvement cycles.

-The least-squares fitting and the proposed adjustment algorithm were implemented in a custom software written in Python 3.5.
-For each sample s, we report the results of quantification with all methods in terms of the root mean square error (RMSEs) in mole fractions computed with respect to the values obtained gravimetrically, $x{s,k}^{grav}$ :
+The least-squares fitting and the proposed adjustment algorithm were implemented in custom software written in Python 3.5.

+For each sample s, we report the results of quantification with all methods in terms of the root mean square error (RMSE{s}) in mole fractions computed with respect to the values obtained gravimetrically, x{sk}^{grav} :